NoamGoren/yoti-sdk-backend-test/README.md

 ## Assumptions
 1) Lower cased letters are equivalent to uppercase (nnse is equal to NNSE).
 2) If the hoover is running into a wall, the program will not crash, the last 'Good' position will be saved.
-3) 400 HTTP status is returned for format or illigeal input errors:
+3) 400 HTTP status is returned for format or illegal input errors:

 ```javascript
 {